 The radiofrequency tools are used for a variety of treatments, from skin tightening to hair removal.
 LEDs and IPLs are used for noninvasive treatment alternatives to laser treatment.

 A Tool Is Only as Good as the Hand That Wields It

 We are very proud of our assortment of laser technologies because they allow us to give customized treatment to many different types of skin problems.
-However, it is the skill of our dermatologists and staff that truly distinguishes Juva Skin and Laser Center from other practices in Manhattan.
+However, it is the skill of our dermatologists and staff that truly distinguishes JUVA Skin & Laser Center from other practices in Manhattan.

-We invite you to contact us for an appointment today and learn how we can help you.
-Call us at (888) 610-3133.
+We invite you to contact us for an appointment today by filling out the form on this or calling (888) 610-3133 to learn how we can help you.